 NOTE: No participants will be allowed to start after the last wave crosses the Start Line.

 Will this year’s course change from 2013?

-This year’s courses should remain the same as last year (although events out of our control – such as construction – could force us to change the course to accommodate).
+This year’s courses for the Marathon, Half-Marathons, Disabilities Division and Marathon Relay should remain the same as last year (although events out of our control – such as construction – could force us to change the course to accommodate).
+The 5K and Kids Fun Run will start and finish near the Detroit Riverfront.
 Click here for course maps.
 For up-to-date information on possible course changes, follow us on Facebook and Twitter.

 How long do I have to finish the race?

 You must be able to complete the Marathon in six and a half hours, and the Half-Marathons in four hours, from the time the â€śLast Chance Pacerâ€ť crosses the start line.
 We will close the Marathon and U.S.-Only Half-Marathon courses at 2:00 PM and the International Half-Marathon course at 11:30 AM.
 Participants in the 5K must complete their course in one hour and 10 minutes.

 A â€śLast Chance Pacerâ€ť will be provided for both events.
 These pacers will travel at the average pace needed to cross the finish line at six and a half hours for the Marathon and four hours for the Half-Marathons.
 To ensure your safety and to meet all time limits, we have established the following milestones:

 Marathon, Disabilities Division and Marathon Relay

 |8.1||13.0||Tunnel Exit||9:30 AM|